 Father of Zoology | Aristotle

 - His approach and theories may appear to be quite primitive as compared to modern methods but his discoveries helped in building the fundamental knowledge in zoology.

-- Aristotle has written several works about the history, movement, growth, and the parts of animal in general.
+- Aristotle has written several works about the history, movement, growth, and parts of animals in general.

 - Aside from being the “Father of Zoology“, Aristotle is also sometimes referred to as the “Father of Biology“.